markziemann/dee2/frontend/README.md

 - #### Install dependencies for server.py
-    Using a virtual environment is normally recommended (however can be a pain to constantly activate)
+    Using a virtual environment is normally recommended (however can be a pain having to constantly activate it).

     `$pip install aiohttp`